 A few things to note:

-1. This was a very small study - just 43 people were tested with the essential oils, and another 41 were in a control group (they were given the carrier oils only).
+1. This was a very small study - just 43 people were tested using these essential oils for hair loss caused by alopecia areata (which is a very rare type), and another 41 were in a control group (they were given the carrier oils only).
 And clearly, the larger the study, the more reliable are its results.

 2. The results were not overly impressive – 44% of people in the test group did show an improvement in hair growth, but 15% in the control group also showed improvement.
 So that suggests less than a third (29%) received benefit from the essential oils alone (i.e., 44% minus 15%).
 However, alopecia areata is notoriously difficult to treat, so any positive effect could be considered a good result with this type of hair loss.